-Record yourself discussing a blog or article topic and share it as a video.
+Record yourself discussing a blog or article topic explaining enrollment periods, for example, and share it as a video.
 Most people appreciate a short, to the point video with relevant information.
 You don’t need production or graphics.
 Simply provide relevant information that someone can listen to rather than read.

 4. Blogging, Writing Articles

 Call it a Newsletter if you wish, but if you haven’t started a blog yet, you really should consider it.
 Don’t over think the process.
 Your customers are out there looking for information.
 Think of questions your potential clients normally ask, and then answer those questions in your articles.

 There is an endless list of topics one could write about in the senior insurance market.
 Again, be thoughtful and research what your prospects are looking for.
 Create entertaining and educational content guided by that research, and continue sharing on a regular schedule.

 It may take time to get the leads flowing in, but it will be well worth it in the long run.